SridharRamesh/HowSridharThinks/content/drafts/Golay.md

 We can construct the ternary Golay code from this as follows: Turn all TRUEs into 1s, and all FALSEs into -1s.
 Add on an extra column all -1s and an extra row of all -1s.
 The row space of the resulting matrix in Z_3^12 is the extended ternary Golay code (TODO: Proof).

 Alternatively, we can construct the extended binary Golay code from this as follows:
 We saw above that we have an 11x11 matrix with 6 TRUEs in each row, and any two rows intersecting in precisely 3 TRUEs.
 If we add on an extra column and extra row of all TRUEs each, except for the intersection of the extra column and extra row beign FALSE, then we now have a 12x12 matrix with 7 TRUEs in all but one row, 11 TRUEs in the final row, and the intersection of any two rows with the same weight will be 4.
-Furthermore, the transpose of this matrix is just a permutation of this matrix (since -(x - y) = (-x) - (-y)).
+(Furthermore, the transpose of this matrix is just a permutation of this matrix (since -(x - y) = (-x) - (-y)), so the column conditions are equivalent to the row conditions).
 This satisfies the conditions given in the previous section to give us the extended binary Golay code.

 ***